Jump to:

 Late-production tanks had the doors originally on each hull side replaced by a floor escape hatch, but the right-side pistol port remained.
 Starting in March 1942, one of the driver's fixed machine guns was removed as well; the resulting hole was filled with a steel plug.
 The other bow machine gun omitted by June 1942.
 The crew of late M3s was reduced to six men when the driver also took over the role of radio operator.
 Very late production M3s had new heavy-duty suspension bogies with 8" (20cm) instead of 7" (18cm) volute springs, and the track return rollers were moved to the rear of the new bogies.
 Late vehicles also had a direct-sight telescope M15 installed to the left of the 75mm gun since it was difficult to maintain alignment with the original periscope M1, and another periscope was installed above the driver's position.
 High carbon monoxide levels in the fighting compartment led to the installation of two ventilators on the hull roof and a third on the turret roof.
 The engine intake and exhaust setup was shown to excessively heat the combustion air as well as produce undue exhaust backpressure.
 The engine air cleaners were therefore moved to the outside of the engine compartment, and the pepperpot exhausts were changed to fishtail exhausts with mufflers and modified exhaust collector rings with exits at the top of the engine.
 Before full production of the final redesign could be implemented, a quick-fix setup was used that included exterior air cleaners and straight exhausts with no mufflers.

 The armament of late-model tanks included the M3 75mm gun and M6 37mm gun.
 The differences in the 37mm and 75mm guns are as follows: The 37mm gun M5 was 6" (15cm) shorter than the M6, and the M5 had a manually-operated breechblock instead of the M6's semiautomatic breechblock.
-The 75mm gun M2 had a shorter barrel than the M3 and had a vertical breechblock to the M3's horizontal breechblock.
-Otherwise, the 75mm guns were identical.
+The 75mm gun M3 had a longer barrel than the M2.

 Gun stabilizers were installed in tanks manufactured by the Detroit Tank Arsenal by November 1941, and expanded to the rest of the production lines starting in January 1942.
 Tanks with stabilization systems installed can be differentiated from those without by the presence of a cylindrical counterweight under the 37mm gun, and a counterweight at the end of the 75mm gun barrel if the tank is armed with the shorter 75mm gun M2.
 The longer 75mm gun M3 did not require a counterweight to be compatible with the gyrostabilizer.